Canadian Arctic Rift System: Faults

 The Ungava Fault Zone is a major tectonic feature of Davis Strait separating the failed Labrador Sea and Baffin Bay spreading centres.
 It was associated with leaky transform motion related to the northward motion of Greenland relative to mainland North America during the Paleogene.
 The fault zone has a length of roughly 1000 km and an elongate north-northeast trend.
 A northern extension called the Ikermiut Fault Zone is dominated by Late Paleocene to Early Eocene thrust faults due to strike-slip movements between the Greenland and North American plates.

-Situated on Bathurst Island is the Southeast Bathurst Fault Zone, a north–south trending system of normal faults that form a graben-like structure.
+Situated on Bathurst Island is the Southeast Bathurst Fault Zone, a north–south trending system of normal faults forming a graben-like structure.
 It originally formed during the Boreal Rifting Episode, but was reactivated during a period of regional uplift and compression brought on by the Eurekan Rifting Episode.
 The South Cape Fault Zone to the northeast is a major east–west trending fault extending throughout much of the length of Jones Sound.
 It cuts across the peninsulas of southern Ellesmere Island.

 Extending several hundred kilometres through Crozier Strait is the Crozier Strait Fault Zone.
-It lies within a north-trending anticline of the Cornwallis Fold Belt and appears to contain a downdropped fault block.
+It lies within a north-trending anticline of the Cornwallis Fold Belt and appears to contain a lowered fault block.
 Bathymetric data suggest it is a possible graben structure with steep, linear, north–south margins that formed during the Eurekan Rifting Episode.
 The faults forming the supposed graben appear to have been guided in part by the structure of the Cornwallis Fold Belt, but probably were controlled ultimately by trends in the Precambrian crystalline basement.